electron/website/docs/latest/tutorial/distribution-overview.md

 If your plan on updating your application, you need a way to deliver those updates without forcing the user to manually find and download the installer for the new version.
-There are several ways to achieve this and the [Updating Applications][updates] section of the tutorial explains them.
+There are several ways to achieve this and the [Updating Applications][updates] section explains them.

 <!-- Link labels -->

-[application-distribution]: ./application-distribution.md
+[application-packaging]: ./application-packaging.md
 [code-signing]: ./code-signing.md
 [mac-app]: ./mac-app-store-submission-guide.md
 [windows-store]: ./windows-store-guide.md